brianhouse/braid/PLAN.md

 I made pattern attribute why? so that Pattern doesnt have to be an attribute. because it is really the value type, not equivalent the attribute object -- it will get replaced when tweening, etc, which would have killed the voice and tween references.

+///

+having tween repeatable and not necessarily reversible, and also tied to pattern cycles instead of time, is key. because then you could define a function as the contour of a measure, for push and pull.

+////

+ok, so the issue is that setting a sequence, procedurally, does not set the pattern. so it tweens on the wrong thing.

+if we set and then shift right away... actually I think that's fine. potentially, if a sequence is set and then shifted mid-cycle, the first repetition would be cut off. but I think that's kind of what we want

+ok, but that means sequence has to have voice attached. actually, that's fine, it can happen at the constructor.

+//

+the problem is bigger. it's that you cant set a pattern and then immediately tween it if that pattern isnt active yet.

+doesn't have to do with the driver running or not. it's like a force set that is needed.

+or rather, it's shifting twice on set.

+so it's either everything works fine when voice gets around to setting the next pattern, but cant tween. or set the pattern immediately when using set, but if that happens on an edge, it's a double click.

+right. embedded shifts in set are a bad idea.

+hack for now -- is to always enclose tweens in a repeat or something)